tryllekunstneren/Fagprojekt-KID/README.md

 ## 📁 Folder Overview

-All figures, notebooks, and plots are grouped by dataset and analysis type.
+All figures, notebooks, and plots are grouped by dataset and analysis type in the `UMAPS/` folder.

 ---